markdias/abudgetapp/README.md

 | `ActivityStore` | Builds an activity feed by merging incomes, expenses, and scheduled payments with mark-mode support. |
 | `DiagnosticsStore` | Runs an offline validation suite that exercises add/execute/delete/reset operations against local data. |

-`APIService` now wraps a local `LocalBudgetStore` actor that reads and writes a JSON snapshot stored in the app's Application Support directory.
-All requests use `async/await` and map storage errors to `APIServiceError` values for consistent status messaging.
+All stores work directly with the `LocalBudgetStore` actor that reads and writes a JSON snapshot stored in the app's Application Support directory.
+Calls are made with `async/await`, and storage failures surface as user-friendly `BudgetDataError` values so the UI can show actionable messages without relying on any remote service.

 All stores broadcast updates so dependent views remain in sync without ad-hoc refresh calls.
 The environment is wired in `MyBudgetApp`, which bootstraps initial data fetches when the app launches.